ankitXdev/BhaariScam-Token/README.md

 | Safe Transfers | ❌ No SafeERC20 | ✅ Built-in |
 | Approval Security | ❌ Original **ERC**-20 | ✅ increaseAllowance pattern |
 | Extensibility | ❌ Minimal | ✅ Modular (Ownable, Pausable) |
+## Recommendations for Production Use

+✅ Use OpenZeppelin’s **ERC20** as a base (audited, secure). ✅ Add SafeERC20 for all contract-to-contract transfers. ✅ Implement increaseAllowance / decreaseAllowance to prevent front-running. ✅ Add Ownable if minting/burning capabilities are needed. ✅ Emit events for all critical actions (e.g., Mint, Burn).

+🧠 Final Notes

+Educational Value: Excellent for learning gas optimizations and storage efficiency.

+Production Readiness: ⚠ Not recommended without addressing security gaps.

+Alternative: Extend OpenZeppelin’s **ERC20** for a production-ready token.